nhsd-exeter/dos-capacity-status-api/documentation/adr/005-domain_model_and_rest_interface.md

 The Capacity Status API will be built using the Django web framework.
 The framework offers a number of modules and features that can be utilised when building an API.
 This ADR discusses these concepts and the decisions made in determining which Django features to use, and how we can use them.
 Essentially, this comes down to three distinct parts:

 - Rest Interface (views and controllers)
-- Serialisation (the broker between the request and the domain model; and the domain model and the response)
+- Serialization (the broker between the request and the domain model; and the domain model and the response)
 - Domain Model (where and how the information is kept)

 The Capacity Status API is required to:

-- Take in capacity status information to update a specified with, containing the following information:
+- Take in capacity status information to update a specific service, containing the following information:
   - Capacity Status (the capacity status to put the service into in readable format: Red, Amber, Green)
-  - Reset Status In Minuets (when setting the capacity status to either a Red or Amber state, this is the number of minuets the service will persist in this state.
+  - Reset Status In Minutes (when setting the capacity status to either a Red or Amber state, this is the number of minutes the service will persist in this state.
 After this time, the service will be automatically set back to the Green capacity status)
   - Notes (a free text field that the requester can set)

 - Update the capacity status information in Core DoS with the following information: